xmgbautista/xmgbautista.github.io/_pages/about.md

 I received my Ph.D. in Economics from the University of Houston. <br>
 <br>
 My primary research interests are in quantitative macroeconomics and household finance.
-I study the mechanisms that link consumption, labor supply, and financial decisions by developing and structurally estimating heterogeneous-agent models.
+I study the mechanisms that link consumption, labor choices, and financial decisions, typically using calibrated or structurally estimated heterogeneous-agent models.
 </p>